what is a sole proprietorship

 What is a Sole Proprietorship?

-A sole proprietorship is the simplest type of business, established and managed by an individual.
-The owner is responsible for all profits and losses.
-Sole proprietorships can be owned by one person or established as a partnership by multiple individuals.
-However, in such companies, the owners are personally liable for all the debts and obligations of the business.
-This means that if the business cannot pay its debts, the owners must use their personal assets to settle these obligations.
+A sole proprietorship is the simplest form of business established and managed by an individual.
+The owner is fully responsible for all profits and losses.
+Sole proprietorships can be owned by one person or jointly by multiple individuals.
+However, in such companies, owners are personally liable for all debts and obligations of the company.
+That means if the company cannot pay its debts, the owners may have to cover them with their personal assets.

 Sole proprietorships are generally divided into two main types:

-• Single-Person Sole Proprietorship: These are businesses established and managed by a single individual.
-The founder assumes full financial and legal responsibility for the company.
+• Individual Sole Proprietorship: Businesses established and managed by one person.
+The founder bears all financial and legal responsibilities of the company.

-• Partnership: These are businesses established by multiple individuals.
-The partners actively participate in management and decision-making processes, but all partners are jointly liable for the company’s debts and obligations.
+• Partnership Sole Proprietorship: Businesses established by multiple individuals.
+Partners actively participate in management and decision-making.
+However, all partners are jointly responsible for the company’s debts and obligations.

-There are significant differences between sole proprietorships and limited liability companies:
+There are significant differences between sole proprietorships and limited companies:

-• Establishment Process: A sole proprietorship is simpler to establish compared to a limited liability company.
-It can typically be set up within a few days, whereas setting up a limited liability company involves a more complex process.
+• Setup Process: Sole proprietorships have a simpler setup process compared to limited companies.
+They can generally be established within a few days, whereas limited companies have a more complex process.

-• Taxation: Sole proprietorships are taxed based on income tax, while limited liability companies pay corporate tax.
+• Taxation: Sole proprietorships are taxed based on income tax, while limited companies pay corporate tax.

-• Liability: Sole proprietors are personally liable for all debts and obligations of the business.
-In contrast, the liability of limited company owners is limited to the company’s capital.
+• Liability: Owners of sole proprietorships are personally liable for the company’s debts and obligations.
+In limited companies, owners’ liability is limited to the company’s capital.

-• Credit and Investment: Limited liability companies generally have greater capacity to secure loans and attract investments compared to sole proprietorships.
+• Credit and Investment: Limited companies have greater capacity to obtain credit and investments compared to sole proprietorships.

 Who Can Establish a Sole Proprietorship?

-Any individual over the age of 18 and a citizen of the country can establish a sole proprietorship.
-Additionally, individuals who meet the eligibility to be taxpayers can also set up a sole proprietorship.
-Foreign nationals may also establish sole proprietorships after obtaining the necessary permits.
+Anyone over 18 years old and a citizen of the Republic of Turkey can establish a sole proprietorship.
+Additionally, those eligible to be taxpayers have the right to establish one.
+Foreign nationals may also establish a sole proprietorship after obtaining the necessary permits.

 How to Establish a Sole Proprietorship?

-Setting up a sole proprietorship is relatively straightforward and involves a few basic steps:
+The process of establishing a sole proprietorship is quite simple and involves several basic steps:

-1. Tax Office Application: Apply to the tax office to establish a sole proprietorship.
-You’ll need to have your ID and application form ready for this process.
+1. Apply to the Tax Office: You need to apply to the tax office to establish a sole proprietorship.
+Your ID and application form should be ready.

-2. Business Registration: If opening a physical business location, you must register the business with the municipality.
+2. Register the Workplace: If you are opening a workplace, you must register it with the municipality.

-3. Trade Registry Registration: Registering with the trade registry is required.
-During this process, details such as the business name, address, and activity area are officially recorded.
+3. Register in the Trade Registry: Registration in the trade registry is required.
+During this registration, the company’s name, address, and field of activity are officially recorded.

-4. Bookkeeping: After establishment, you must keep financial records using a tax certificate obtained from the tax office.
-This process is typically managed by a certified accountant.
+4. Bookkeeping: After establishment, keeping records with a tax certificate from the tax office is mandatory.
+This process is managed via a certified public accountant.

-5. Issuing Invoices: Once your business is established, you can start issuing invoices for commercial activities.
+5. Invoicing: Once the establishment process is complete, you can start issuing invoices for your commercial activities.

-The steps to establish a sole proprietorship online via e-government are as follows:
+Steps to establish a sole proprietorship via e-government are as follows:

-1. Log in to the e-government system and access the “Interactive Tax Office” service provided by the Revenue Administration.
+1. Log in to the e-government system and access the Revenue Administration’s “Interactive Tax Office” service.

-2. From there, go to the “Taxpayer Transactions” section and apply for establishing a sole proprietorship.
+2. Navigate to “Taxpayer Procedures” and apply for sole proprietorship establishment.

-3. Upload the required documents online after completing your application.
+3. Upload the required documents online after submitting your application.

-4. Once your application is approved, your tax certificate and other necessary documents will be available online.
+4. Once approved, your tax certificate and other necessary documents will be provided through e-government.

 • Copy of ID card